 - There are application requirements that must be met for students who wish to be selected to reside in the house.

-The Leadership House is overseen by a Residence Life and Housing staff member that will be assigned oversight of the Leadership House for areas such as Physical Plant needs and authority over any behavioral issues unresolved by the residents.
-The Residence Life and Housing staff coordinator and the Leadership House team will confer whenever disruptive behavioral or unmet program requirements cause consideration for loss of the privilege of house residency.
+The Leadership House is overseen by a residence life and housing staff member who handles building maintenance and addresses any behavioral issues unresolved by the residents.
+The residence life and housing staff member and the Leadership House team will confer whenever disruptive behavioral or unmet program requirements cause consideration for loss of the privilege of house residency.
 The residence hall director on duty also supervises the house.